cryostatism/cryostatism/README.md

-hi im forget or room. any, they pref pronouns im WORKING ON THIS SHIT.\
+hi im forget or room. any, they pref pronouns im working on this shit i promise
-it doesnt want me to put my divided gif bro